minin2000/temperature-prediction/README.md

 ## Example of predictions <a name = "example_of_predictions"></a>

-On a screeshot bellow represents table, where:
+On a screeshot below represents table, where:
 datetime - date and time from which the prediction was made
 temp_X - real temperature after X hours after datetime
 pred_temp_X - predicted temperature afrer X hours after datetime